 Want to learn more?
 Read the stories of our wonderful women entrepreneurs.

 Jackie is the co-founder of LadyBoss.Asia and AmberCreative.sg.
-She is a strong advocate of women’s rights and seek to empower women through entrepreneurship and business leadership at LadyBoss, a platform for women entrepreneurs.
+She is a strong advocate for women’s rights and seeks to empower women through entrepreneurship and business leadership at LadyBoss, a platform for women entrepreneurs.

 Outside work, she’s a self-professed foodie and an avid dancer.